 Since loco-regional electro deep hyperthermia is an innovative and new form of therapy, in accordance with §12 of the German SGBV, health insurance companies are not obligated to pay for it.
 However, an application for reimbursement can be lodged.
-Following a decision by the German Federal Court of Justice (BGH) in August 2006, an insurance agency was ordered to cover the treatment costs in an individual case.
-This decision can be downloaded from the customer area.
+Following a decision by the German Federal Court of Justice (BGH) in August 2006 *, an insurance agency was ordered to cover the treatment costs in an individual case.
 Otherwise, the costs for loco-regional deep hyperthermia are normally billed at the simple rate of the German scale of charges for doctors (GOÄ) (according to GOÄ Section 5854 (145.14 Euro) per treatment session).

 What is the essential advantage of Celsius TCS systems compared with competitors' methods?

 Celsius TCS does not operate on a microwave basis, but uses a carrier frequency of 13.5MHz.
 With this frequency, heat can reach even deeper layers of body tissue without having to use expensive antenna arrays.
 By using two active electrodes that can be tailored to the individual target area in terms of size, output and cooling, it is possible to effectively reach deeper regions as well.

 We would be happy to arrange a reference visit to one of our customers on request.
 Just give us a call.
 You can find a selection of our clients under the keyword “References”.

 To what extent can Celsius TCS be incorporated into an organisational structure?